FullStackTypeScriptCourse/course_material/01_typescript/exercises/TypeScriptBasics.md

       otherwise return the function belonging to the alien.

 16. **instanceof** Operator Narrowing
-    - create two simple type aliases for a person and a car.
+    - create two simple objects for a person and a car.
     - create a function that takes a person or a car as a parameter.
 Use the **instanceof** operator to narrow the type of the parameter.
 If the parameter is a person, return the name property.
 If the parameter is a car, return the model property.